43 (Fun and Popular) Bridal Shower Games For 2023

 Disney Love Songs

 Why people love it: Um, hello, it’s Disney!
-Not only is this the perfect game for Disney fans, it’s also a great way to get guests interacting with each other.
+Not only is this the perfect game for Disney fans, but it’s also a great way to get guests to interact with each other.
 Everyone (almost everyone) loves to talk about Disney movies!

 What you need: Game cards, something to write with and a few prizes for the winners.